-Our Premium awning brand Weinor believes that the fabric of an awning can make or break the overall style and performance.
-It’s essential, therefore, to choose the right awning fabric for your needs.
-Weinor offers a vast collection of over 200 fabrics so you are certain to find one that suits your individual taste and style.
-They also use spinneret dyeing methods to ensure every single fibre is full of colour to prevent fading and damage from the sun.
-Furthermore, their nanotech fabric finishes ensure that your awning will look spectacular for longer.
+Our premium quality Weinor Awnings are available in a range of over 200 awning fabrics, so we’re confident you’ll find one that suits your individual taste and style.
+Spinneret dyeing methods ensure every single fibre is full of colour to prevent fading and damage from the sun, and nanotech fabric finishes keep your awning looking spectacular for longer.

-So, if you are looking for the perfect awning fabric for your outdoor space, here are a few tips from Weinor on what to think about when choosing your awning fabric…
+So, if you want the perfect awning for your outdoor space, here’s our guide to choosing the best awning fabric…

-The larger your awning, the higher the risk of fabric sagging.
-To prevent sagging on a large awning, be sure to select a polyester based fabric which is stiffer in form than acrylic.
-Polyester has “memory” qualities which allows it to retain its form under tension and so lie taut for longer.
+The larger your awning, the higher the risk of fabric dropping or bellowing.
+To prevent sagging on a large awning, we suggest you choose a polyester based fabric which is stiffer in form than acrylic.
+Polyester has “memory” qualities which allows it to retain its form under tension and so lies taut for longer.

-If you intend to use your awning frequently, it might be best to choose an acrylic based fabric.
-Acrylic fabrics will hold their colour for longer so it is a great choice for commercial properties or where the awning will be opened out on most days.
+If you intend to use your awning frequently, an acrylic based awning material is a fantastic choice.
+Acrylic fabrics hold their colour for longer and are more resistant to fading.
+Acrylic awnings are ideal for commercial properties or where the awning will be opened daily.

-If there are a lot of trees or foliage in and around your awning you might want to choose a darker fabric that will better hide leaf residue, pollen, soot and bird droppings.
+If your awning will be surrounded by lots of trees or foliage, you might want to choose a darker fabric that will better hide leaf residue, pollen, soot and bird droppings.
 The same applies for awnings in more urban areas where city pollution might make the awning fabric appear dirty more quickly.

 If you want to create extra protection from the sun, choose bright, shiny fabrics that will help to reflect some of the light away from your outdoor space but still allow enough sunshine to penetrate through and create a well lit and airy area.
 Just bear in mind that lighter colours will appear dirtier more quickly so they will require a bit more upkeep over time.